philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ### b.
 Running PCAngsd on each beagle

-following the code in step 7., we ran `runPCANGSD_selection` on each chromosome beagle file.
+following the code in step 7., we ran `runPCANGSD_selection_maptest.sbatch` on each chromosome beagle file.
 Here is the code I used for the first chromosome:

 ```bash
 $1= InBGL $2=outDIR $3=outFilePREFIX $4=minMaf